-Chennai, the capital of Tamil Nadu, is known as the gateway to south India.
-Despite being an important city for manufacturing, healthcare, and IT, Chennai has managed to retain a spaciousness that's lacking in other major Indian cities.
+Chennai, the capital of Tamil Nadu, is known as the gateway to South India.
+This city has a population of about 10 million people, making it India's fifth largest city after Mumbai, Delhi, Kolkata, and Bangalore.
+Chennai has managed to retain a spaciousness that's lacking in other major Indian cities despite being an important city for manufacturing, healthcare, and IT.
 It's a sprawling and busy, yet conservative, city with deep traditions and culture that are yet to give way to the growing foreign influence there.
-This Chennai guide and city profile are full of travel information and tips.

 Chennai was originally a cluster of small villages until English merchants of the British East India Company selected it as the site for a factory and trading port in 1639.
 The British developed it as a major urban center and naval base, and by the 20th Century, the city had become an administration hub.
 In recent years, Chennai has achieved booming industrial growth across a range of sectors, encouraged by the city's favorable infrastructure and availability of space.